GreyYar/ani-quiz/README.md

 * When user visits the URL it will always load new session;
 * There will be 4 options to answer from;
 * It should be SPA;
-* Name of the character is optional and should be displayed by  (константа);
+* Name of the character is optional and should be displayed regarding from settings (const);
 * In case correct answer is selected - chosen option is marked with green color;
 * In case incorrect answer is selected - chosen option is marked with red color, correct answer is marked with green color
 * After the option is selected, the "next question" button will appear, which will lead to the next question;